sedostheatre/sedos.co.uk/input/regular-events/sedance.md

   through a warm-up and then learn a routine with frequent Sedos choreographer Tom Leonard or a guest choreographer
 ---
-**Sedance is Sedos’ weekly dance class, running every Wednesday night, from 7.30-9pm.**
+**Sedance is Sedos’ weekly dance class, running every Wednesday night, 7.30-9pm.**

-Classes take place at Central School of Ballet in Southwark, SE1 8DJ
+Classes take place at Central School of Ballet in Southwark (SE1 8DJ)

 [Join the Sedance Facebook page](https://www.facebook.com/groups/328763023951811/) to find out the latest updates.